SGAOperations/senate-path/README.md

 - [ ] Try to not have all code public..?
 - [ ] Remove print statements
 - [ ] Either notify user that sites slow during inactivity or not have site slow down during inactivity
-- [ ] Update admin page to show application correctly instead of nomination twice💀
+- [x] Update admin page to show application correctly instead of nomination twice💀
+- [ ] Add time stamps to applications and nominations?